VCityTeam/UD-Demo-Workspace-GratteCiel/README.md

 ```

 ### Component Setup
 To configure the demo and the components that support it edit the `.env` file to be launched with docker-compose.
-By default the following ports are used by the following services:
+By default, the following ports are used by the following services:
 - 9012: `PostGIS`
 - 9011: `Strabon`
 - 9010: `UD-Viz`